Results from the 2023 local elections are now available

 Where is it?

-The 95-hectare site incorporates the area around Link Road, Greens Road, Aylsham Road, Tungate Road and Skeyton Road.
+The 95-hectare site incorporates the area around Bradfield Road, Greens Road, Aylsham Road, Tungate Road and Skeyton Road.
 It stretches from the railway line to the north west of the town, across arable land to the west of the town, to Norwich Road in the south.

 What is being planned?